Chapter 11: Every Light On

 That is the first wrong thing.

 In every dream before this one, the hands belonged to someone else.
-Harmon’s steady maintenance.
+Harmon’s patient maintenance.
 Ostrowski’s righteous pour.
 The hands came with purpose — terrible, organized, certain.
 He wore them the way he wore work gloves, and the fit was the horror, and the horror had shape.

 There is no shape here.

 He turns.
 The dark turns with him.
 He reaches forward and his fingers close on nothing — no wall, no door, no surface of any kind.
-He is an engineer standing in a structure that has no structure, and the absence crawls up his arms and into his chest like cold water filling a basement.
+He is an engineer standing in a structure that has no structure, and the absence crawls up his arms and into his throat like cold water filling a basement.

 Then the scream.